Neurology Clinic: Autonomic Testing

 How is Autonomic Testing performed?

 To see if a disease is affecting the autonomic nervous system, several tests are done to monitor blood pressure, blood flow, heart rate, and sweating.
 By measuring these functions, it is possible to discover whether or not the autonomic nervous system is functioning normally.
-At Phoenix Neurological, we use the Quantitative Sudomotor Autonomic Reflex Test (QSART), which measures sweating and skin temperature.
+At our neurological clinic, we use the Quantitative Sudomotor Autonomic Reflex Test (QSART), which measures sweating and skin temperature.

 Quantitative Sudomotor Autonomic Reflex Test (QSART)